Label Words are Anchors: An Information Flow Perspective for Understanding In-Context Learning: Label Words are Anchors

 \subsection{Hypothesis Motivated by Saliency Scores}

-In this part, we aim to visualize the attention interactive pattern between tokens for GPT2-XL, and find patterns behind such interaction.
-We utilize a common interpretation tool, saliency technique~\cite{Simonyan2013DeepIC}, to reveal the important token interactions.
+This section aims to discover the inherent patterns in the attention interaction between tokens for a GPT model.
+The saliency technique~\cite{Simonyan2013DeepIC}, a common interpretation tool, is employed for highlighting critical token interactions.
 Following common practice, we use the Taylor expansion \cite{Michel2019AreSH} to calculate the saliency score for each element of the attention matrix:

 Here, $A_{h,l}$ is the value of the attention matrix of the $h$-th attention head in the $l$-th layer, $x$ is the input, and $\mathcal{L}(x)$ is the loss function of the task, e.g., the cross-entropy objective for a classification problem.
-We average all attention heads to obtain the saliency matrix $I_{l}$ for the $l$-th layer. $I_{l}(i,j)$ represents the importance of the information flow from the $j$-th word to the $i$-th word for ICL.
+We average all attention heads to obtain the saliency matrix $I_{l}$ for the $l$-th layer.\footnote{Another choice is to use $I_{l}=\sum_h\left|A_{h,l} \odot \frac{\partial \mathcal{L}(x)}{\partial A_{h,l}}\right|$, which raises quite similar results.} $I_{l}(i,j)$ represents the significance of the information flow from the $j$-th word to the $i$-th word for ICL.
 By observing $I_{l}$, we can get an intuitive impression that as the layer goes deeper, demonstration label words will become more dominant for the prediction, as depicted in Figure~\ref{fig:vis}.

-To draw a clearer picture of this phenomenon, we propose the following quantitative metrics base on $I_{l}$.
-Let the positions of the label words in the input $x$ be $p_1,...,p_C$, the target position be $q$, and the saliency matrix of the $l$-th layer be $I_l$.
-Then, we define three quantitative metrics:
+To draw a clearer picture of this phenomenon, we propose three quantitative metrics based on $I_{l}$.
+Our focus lies in three components: (i) the label words, such as ``Negative'' and ``Positive'' in Figure~\ref{fig:icl_diagram}, denoted as $p_1,...,p_C$, where $C$ represents the total number of label words;\footnote{In this study, the term 'label words' is approximately equal to 'label tokens'.
+The only deviation is the 'Abbreviation' in the TREC dataset, where we use the first subword in experiments, following \citet{Zhao2021CalibrateBU}.} (ii) the target position, where the model generates prediction labels (i.e., the final token in the input), which we denote as $q$; and (iii) the text part, i.e., the tokens before label words in the demonstration.